koominsoo/Writeup/CTF/2020/rgbCTF/writeup.md

 It gets the input string one-by-one.
 If It is divided by two, It adds **|** to **ans**.
 Or, It adds **\\** to **ans**

 Okay, let's decrypted that string.
-If the added character is **|**,  multiplies the letter by 2 .
-Or, the added character is **\\**, plus 1 and multiplies by 2
+If the added character is **|** ,  multiplies the letter by 2 .
+Or, if the added character is **\\**, plus 1 and multiplies by 2
->First letter, 9 is not the number 9. the 9 is 39 by ascii-code
+>comparing string is char code, not number

 Source code : [pieces_solve.py](https://github.com/snwox/Writeup/blob/master/CTF/2020/rgbCTF/beginner/pieces_solve.py)
 ***